projectchrono/chrono/doxygen/documentation/installation/module_vsg_installation.md

 	- press arrows to have x z camera motion, press page up & down for y vertical motion

-## Requirements
+## Dependencies

-- To **run** applications based on this module you need the Vulkan and VSG libraries
-- To **build** applications applications based on this module you must have the Vulkan SDK and the VSG libraries installed.
+- This module you requires the Vulkan SDK and the VSG libraries.

 ## Building and installing prerequisistes